RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 Sounds like a question the professor might pose to kill twenty minutes of class time when he's unprepared to teach the next case, but the question lurks in the background of many a Supreme Court opinion.
 If not all speech is protected, courts often consider what the Founders meant by the simple statement: Congress shall make no law abridging the freedom of speech.

-Why was the First Amendment added to the Constitution in 1789?
-And if Congress meant what it said about passing no laws abridging the freedom of speech, why in 1798, less than ten years later, did Congress pass the [Alien and Sedition Acts](http://en.wikipedia.org/wiki/Alien_and_Sedition_Acts) which made it a crime for anyone to publish "false, scandalous, and malicious writing against the government or its officials."
+Why was the First Amendment added to the Constitution in 1791?
+And if Congress meant what it said about passing no laws abridging the freedom of speech, why seven years later (in 1798) did Congress pass the [Alien and Sedition Acts](http://en.wikipedia.org/wiki/Alien_and_Sedition_Acts) which made it a crime for anyone to publish "false, scandalous, and malicious writing against the government or its officials?"

 [Eugene Volokh](http://en.wikipedia.org/wiki/Eugene_Volokh) argues that the problematic words are not "make no law," but rather "the freedom of speech."
 In speculating on what the Founders had in mind, Volokh has this to say.